Irwin-Calmag/Walmart-Sales-Analysis/README.md

 - Economic Influence: Explore relationships between sales, economic indicators(CPI,unemployment), and external factors(temperature,fuel price)during holiday and non-holiday weeks.
 The excel queries utilized to clean, categorize, and prepare data for the dashboard can be found here.

-An interactive power bi dashboard can be downloaded [here](https:.....)
+An interactive power bi dashboard can be downloaded [here]
 ### Data Strucrure & Initial Checks
-Include an ERD (Entity relationship diagram)- can be created using CANVA The dataset consists of the following columns:
+Include an ERD (Entity relationship diagram)- can be created using CANVA
--	Store: Unique identifier for each Walmart store.
--	Date: The week ending date for the recorded sales.
--	Weekly_Sales: Total sales for the week at a given store.
--	Holiday_Flag: Binary indicator (1 if the week includes a major holiday, 0 otherwise).
--	Temperature: Average temperature for the week.
--	Fuel_Price: Weekly average fuel price in the region.
--	CPI: Consumer Price Index, reflecting inflation trends.
--	Unemployment: Unemployment rate in the region.

 ### Executive Summary:
 #### Overview of findings